andrewmahalias/Social_Media_Automation_System/README.md

  - Check if a user has responded with a specific command.
  - Verify if a user follows the bot’s account.
 ### Features
-✔ Fetch comments and detect trigger keywords.
+✔ Detects specific keywords in comments.

-✔ Send automated messages to users.
+✔ Sends automatic replies to users.

-✔ Check replies from users in DMs.
-✔ Verify if a user follows the bot’s account.
+✔ Checks if a user is subscribed before granting access.

+✔ Provides commands for user interaction.

+✔ Uses a configurable JSON file for easy customization.

 ### Installation
 1. Clone the Repository